umbraco/UmbracoDocs/marketplace-and-integrations/integrations/google-search-console.md

 {% endtab %}
 {% endtabs %}

-The authorization mode is toggled by the `UseUmbracoAuthorization` flag, which by default is set to `true` so previous versions of the integration are not impacted.
+The authorization mode is toggled by the `UseUmbracoAuthorization` flag, which by default is set to `true` meaning that previous versions are not impacted.

 Authorization specific methods are exposed by the [`IGoogleAuthorizationService`](https://github.com/umbraco/Umbraco.Cms.Integrations/blob/main/src/Umbraco.Cms.Integrations.SEO.GoogleSearchConsole.UrlInspectionTool/Services/IGoogleAuthorizationService.cs) and implemented by two services:

 - [UmbracoAuthorizationService](https://github.com/umbraco/Umbraco.Cms.Integrations/blob/main/src/Umbraco.Cms.Integrations.SEO.GoogleSearchConsole.UrlInspectionTool/Services/UmbracoAuthorizationService.cs)
 - [AuthorizationService](https://github.com/umbraco/Umbraco.Cms.Integrations/blob/main/src/Umbraco.Cms.Integrations.SEO.GoogleSearchConsole.UrlInspectionTool/Services/AuthorizationService.cs)

 The used service is provided using the `AuthorizationImplementationFactory` method, depending on the type of authorization selected.

 If you are selecting your own authorization flow that uses the `AuthorizationService`, the redirect URL will be this one: `/umbraco/api/Googleauthorization/oauth`, from [`GoogleAuthorizationController`](https://github.com/umbraco/Umbraco.Cms.Integrations/blob/main/src/Umbraco.Cms.Integrations.SEO.GoogleSearchConsole.UrlInspectionTool/Controllers/GoogleSearchConsoleAuthorizationController.cs).
-Please make sure to set to correct URL in the settings of the website and in the configuration of your _Google_ app.
+Make sure to set to correct URL in the settings of the website and in the configuration of your _Google_ app.

 The authorization controller uses the `window.postMessage` interface for cross-window communications when redirecting from the Shopify authorization server.